2025 Leland shooting: Investigation

-The MBI led the inquiry with assistance from local and county law enforcement.
+The Mississippi Bureau of Investigation (MBI) led the inquiry with assistance from the Federal Bureau of Investigation (FBI), local, and county law enforcement.
+The FBI established a digital media tip line into the shooting, and a $5,000 award was provided for information leading to any future arrests.
+The town had recently put in a surveillance camera on Main Street, and footage from the camera was used in the investigation.

+Arrests

 No arrests were announced immediately after the shooting.
-The Federal Bureau of Investigation (FBI) sought four suspects in connection to the shooting, three men and one woman.
+The FBI initially sought four suspects in connection to the shooting, three men and one woman.
 On October 13, the FBI announced that they had arrested Teviyon L. Powell and William Bryant, both aged 29, and Morgan Lattimore, aged 25, and had charged them with capital murder.
 A fourth person, 44-year-old Latoya A. Powell, was also arrested, but was charged with attempted murder.
 A spokesperson for the FBI also said that more arrests were expected.
 A day later, the FBI announced the arrest of 33-year-old Terrogernal Martin and charged him with capital murder.
 The agency also said that they were seeking three more suspects, two women and a man.
-It was also disclosed that Teviyon L. Powell and Latoya A. Powell were aunt and nephew, and that the deceased victim, Shelbyona Powell, was Latoya's niece.
+It was also disclosed that Teviyon L. Powell and Latoya A. Powell were aunt and nephew, and that the deceased victim, Shelbyonna Powell, was Latoya's niece.
 On October 16, the FBI announced the arrest of four more suspects, but did not immediately release the identities of the new arrestees.
+One suspect has still not been arrested as of January 2026.

+Martin's mother, Reseann Mitchell, stated that Martin was not involved in the shooting, but was working security at a building nearby and happened to brandish a weapon while looking for her.
+Mitchell also said that Martin and one of the victims, Shelbyonna Powell, were friends.

 Aftermath

+Local police were assisted by county and state law enforcement during the emergency response.
 Following the attack, local officials imposed temporary curfews and canceled public events.
+Future events in Leland and the Delta area were provided with increased security measures in response to the shooting.
 State and community leaders expressed condolences to the victims' families and urged cooperation with investigators.